Nissan Might Be Killing Two Of Its Cheapest, Most Popular Cars

 The axing of the Versa would, no matter what you think of the car itself, be unfortunate.
 It would be the death of yet another cheap small car for the market.
 At one time the Versa was the cheapest new car in America at $9,995.
 Sure it was a penalty box, but it was cheap.
 As the years went on, it grew into a bland, nondescript car that people with low credit scores could get into with low down payments.
 A redesign in 2019 made the car way more appealing than it ever was.
 Unfortunately, though, it’s a sedan, and Nissan would rather you buy a Kicks crossover instead.

 If the guillotine comes for the Altima, that’ll be a head scratcher.
 The death of the sedan is largely over exaggerated; Ford sold over 110,000 Fusions a year before it went away for instance.
 And the Altima still sells well, all things considered.
-In fact, it was Nissan’s second-best selling car in 2022 after the Rouge with 139,955 sold.
+In fact, it was Nissan’s second-best selling car in 2022 after the Rogue with 139,955 sold.
 Nearly 79,000 Altimas have been sold so far this year; thats enough for it to keep its second place sales position.
 So it’s not as if this thing went from selling over 100,000 units to just 50,000.
 It’s still selling.

 The Versa’s sales are a different story.
 While sales were up 115 percent in Q3 2023, Nissan has still only moved just 11,014 this year.